alexander-kuzmin-us/Landing-Page/README.md

 ## Description

-This project has a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This project has a multi-section landing page, dynamically updating the navigational menu based on the amount of content added.

-The project hase 4 sections that have been added to the page.
+The project has 4 sections that have been added to the page.

 The Navigation is built dynamically as an ```unordered list```.
 Start with empty ```ul``` and dynamically build navigation using ```Append, appendChild, and innerHTML```.

+Alex Kuzmin